mac-comp240-master/activities_2-asm/3-widening/README.md

 What operations are performing the widenings in the assembly code for `arith_u`?
 Why is each of these used—what is the difference between them?
 Can you think of why the operations ending in l (eg movzbl) were sufficient and therefore chosen by the compiler?
 Write your answers in a text file.

-## Task 3: Experiment

-Try devising your own new functions that do arithmetic on variables of different types that need widening.
-Observe the assembly to see if you can understand what it is doing.

 ### Solution

 In answer to this question: What operations are performing the widenings in the assembly code for arith_u?
 Why is each of these used—what is the difference between them?